RBC Heritage Golf Tournament 2026: Complete Guide to Hilton Head’s Signature PGA Event

 Charity Impact

 Beyond the leadership and payouts, the RBC Heritage’s charity mission is a cornerstone of the event.
-Since 1987, the Heritage Classic Foundation has donated over $59 million to charities in South Carolina and Georgia.
+Since 1987, the Heritage Classic Foundation has donated over $59 million to charities across South Carolina and Georgia, a number that continues to grow with each edition of the tournament.
 Individual year contributions support education, healthcare, arts, and community programs.

 This charity reflects the event’s strong ties with the local community and enhances their experience and reputation beyond golf, underlining how elite sport can generate some significant benefits.